SixK/coco-annotator-ng/README.md

 - can use detectron2 models to help segment objects
 - moved IA to a dedicated container to make coco-annotator lighter when not using them
 - moved DEXTR from tensorflow to pytorch
-- add SAM and SAM2 (Segment Anything Model) support for 1 click object segmentation
+- add SAM, SAM2 (Segment Anything Model) and Zim (Zero-Shot Image Matting for Anything aka Zim Anything) support for 1 click object segmentation
 - maybe more ...

 **what features you will loose or bugs are introduced:**